 The type of mug you buy will play a significant role in the staining potential.
 As such, it’s always important to do your research before buying a new tea mug to ensure you’re getting a cup that won’t stain that easily.

 However, it’s worth noting that even stain-resistant mugs may still stain over time.
-So, it is a good idea to follow the tips above for preventing stains from building up in your favorite mugs.
+So, it is a good idea to follow the tips above to prevent stains from building up in your favorite mugs.

 Some of the most stain-resistant mug materials include: